nens/lizard-client/README.md

 If you encounter the following error:
-`fatal error: sass/context.h: No such file or directory compilation terminated.`, this could be because the libsass souces code is not there during the build.
+`fatal error: sass/context.h: No such file or directory compilation terminated.` this could be because the libsass souces code is not there during the build.
 This which results in no node-sass folder in the node_modules folder after `npm install`.
-In that case, use this instead of `npm install`:
+In that case, use this instead of `npm install`:d
 ```sh
 LIBSASS_EXT="no" npm install
 ```